EU ministers seek to cement trade ties with Biden team - WTMJ

 Associated Press

-BRUSSELS (AP) — European Union and U.S. top trade officials on Thursday will seek to further cement recent advances in settling some key differences that have soured trans-Atlantic relations over the past few years.
+BRUSSELS (AP) — European Union and U.S. top trade officials on Thursday further cemented recent advances on some key differences that have soured trans-Atlantic relations over the past few years.

-EU trade ministers will have a virtual meeting with U.S. trade representative Katherine Tai in the wake of breakthroughs in the longstanding dispute over airplane production subsidies and a fight over steel tariffs.
+EU trade ministers used a virtual meeting with U.S. trade representative Katherine Tai to highlight the breakthroughs in the longstanding dispute over airplane production subsidies and a fight over steel tariffs.

+“We agreed that finding effective solutions together is essential to preserve our critical industries,” EU Vice President Valdis Dombrovskis said.

 “It is spring here in Brussels and there is a spirit of optimism,” German Trade Minster Peter Altmaier said.
 It stood in sharp contrast with the four years of divisive relations under President Donald Trump.